 Fidelity Charitable’s the Future of Philanthropy is one study among many that we have conducted for this organization.
 It looks at how key trends in philanthropy are impacting individual donors and how people feel about the role of giving in solving problems.
-Fidelity Charitable also recently released this study about how year end charitable giving.
+Fidelity Charitable also recently released this study about year-end charitable giving.

-We have been conducting widely publicized PNC’s bi-annual Economic Outlook survey for over 19 years, which measures the sentiment of small and mid-sized business owners.
+We have been conducting the widely publicized PNC bi-annual Economic Outlook survey for over 19 years.
+It measures the sentiment of small and mid-sized business owners.

 We have conducted multiple studies for Ameriprise among investors since 2014.
-Many focus on retirement and financial planning, but we’ve also explored families and wealth, retirement income planning, how investors’ perspectives and behaviors differ by generation, etc. The most recent study, released in early 2021, identified how financial attitudes and behaviors are shifting.
+Many focus on retirement and financial planning, but we’ve also explored families and wealth, retirement income planning, how investors’ perspectives and behaviors differ by generation, etc. The most recent study, released in spring 2023, identified how financial attitudes and behaviors are shifting.

 Our tips for developing an effective thought leadership program include the following:

 Thought leadership requires thinking: Start by harnessing what you know and identifying themes and hypotheses to be tested using primary and/or secondary research.

 Be different, meaningful and interesting: Lots of studies are conducted for public release.
 Make sure yours sets you apart.